 SSM Health is seeking a full-time GI Hospitalist to join our talented team of GI Providers in Oklahoma City.
-Ideal candidates will be BC/BE in GI, interested in a procedure-focused role, and will be dedicated to providing exceptional, compassionate care for Oklahomans.
+Ideal candidates will be BC/BE in GI, trained in ERCP, interested in a procedure-focused role, and will be dedicated to providing exceptional, compassionate care for Oklahomans.

 SSM Health has built a team of top-rated Gastroenterology and APP's that are leading the way in GI care for the state of Oklahoma.